 For their part, manufacturers are finding e-commerce isn’t the path to riches that it might have seemed.
 With nothing much to differentiate them from competitors, they usually end up in a price war to win the sale.
 In an industry where margins are already wafer-thin, that’s not ideal.

 The customer loses out too, with no one to help them choose the right products, advise on their best use, or deliver the required materials to the right place at the right time.
 The goods may be cheaper, but the time, add-on costs and risk are all higher.

 Contrast this lose-lose-lose situation with a scenario in which the manufacturer-distributor-customer relationship is working as it should:

-- Those distributors work hand-in-hand with the manufacturer to develop go-to-market plans, with mutually agreed incentives including volume and value rebates, special pricing agreements for specific types of customer project, and market development funds for advertising, marketing and sales campaigns.
+- Those construction material distributors work hand-in-hand with the manufacturer to develop go-to-market plans, with mutually agreed incentives including volume and value rebates, special pricing agreements for specific types of customer project, and market development funds for advertising, marketing and sales campaigns.

-- The customer benefits from access to one or more local, knowledgeable distributors, working in partnership with them to advise, guide and deliver in line with the project plan, to ensure a successful, on-time project.
+- The customer benefits from access to one or more local, knowledgeable construction material distributors, working in partnership with them to advise, guide and deliver in line with the project plan, to ensure a successful, on-time project.

 Three types of relationship breakdown